YaserMarey/YaserMarey.github.io/ml_unique_puzzle_2.md

 # What to solve with Machine Learning

-Choosing to use machine learning to solve a problem can be driven by the hype around AI rather than the genuine value it can add.
-However, we don't want to neglect new technology for this reason because technology evolves.
-Waiting for a technology to mature could mean losing the race to competitors.
+The decision to utilize machine learning in solving a problem may be influenced by the prevalent hype surrounding AI rather than a genuine assessment of its potential value.
+However, it would be unwise to dismiss new technology solely due to this factor, as technology is constantly evolving.
+Failure to adopt a maturing technology could result in falling behind competitors.

 In general, problems that we can use machine learning to solve have one or more of the following symptoms:

 ### 1 - Plenty of data is available
 Data is crucial as it is what the model learns from.
 The scarcity of data is a major issue that can disqualify a problem from being solved by machine learning.